ItzYoDawG/YoDawGz-Muzic-/Index.md

-# 🎶 YoDawGz Muzic – Legal Hub
+# 🎶 YoDawGz Muzic – Index

 Welcome to the legal documents for **YoDawGz Muzic** 🎧
 Here you’ll find our Terms of Service and Privacy Policy, required for Discord bot verification and transparency.